 You never know when you’ll have to have an emergency surgery or end up going into the critical care clinic when you get sick on the weekend.
 Having money saved in a sinking fund will at least allow you some peace of mind so you can focus on your health instead of how to pay for these unexpected expenses.

-Chances are you are unique and awesome in your own special way, so why not set up a sinking fund for what makes you different?
-Here is a list of unique sinking funds that may fit into your life as well.
-And, don’t you be judging just yet..these are ones Chris Peach has actually seen!
+Chances are you are unique and amazing in your own special way, so why not set up a sinking fund for what makes you different?
+Here is a list of unique funds that may fit into your life as well.
+And, don’t you be judging just yet..these are ones I have actually seen inside our money coaching program.

 - Travel Home Fund